Academic Catalog

 • For master's or doctorally conferred certified nurse practitioners a maximum of 15 credit hours may be accepted for, NR-582NP Leadership and Role Development for Advanced Nursing Practice, NR-586NP Population Health and Epidemiology for Advanced Nursing PracticeNR-507 Advanced PathophysiologyNR-509 Advanced Physical Assessment, and NR-565 Advanced Pharmacology Fundamentals.

-• For certified nurse practitioners, NR-507 Advanced PathophysiologyNR-509 Advanced Physical Assessment, and NR-565 Advanced Pharmacology Fundamentals will receive an aging rule waiver to be considered for degree completion2.
+• For certified nurse practitioners, NR-507 Advanced PathophysiologyNR-509 Advanced Physical Assessment, and NR-565 Advanced Pharmacology Fundamentals will receive an aging rule waiver to be considered for degree completion.2

 • Maximum of 3 semester hours of transfer credit may be accepted for the Graduate Certificate in Nursing Informatics without Practicum.